 In Transmitters, multiple Authenticating Entities frequently are installed.
 In the Tunneled Packet Security System, Authenticating Entities are treated independently, whether they are installed in separate Transmitters or installed together in a single Transmitter.
 Thus, nothing needs to be done to facilitate redundant Authenticating Entities in a Transmitter other than installation of an initialized Cryptographic Token in each Authenticating Entity.

 With respect to redundant Signing Entities, somewhat more is required.
-Because they serve as the sources of the content and of the security data and Keys, they generally will operate in a switched configuration in which one unit will be on line at a time, with additional units performing the same functions in a synchronized way and ready to be switched on line at any time when a downstream monitor senses a problem in the unit currently on line.
+Because they serve as the sources of the content and of the security data and Keys, they generally will operate in a switched configuration in which one unit will be online at a time, with additional units performing the same functions in a synchronized way and ready to be switched online at any time when a downstream monitor senses a problem in the unit currently online.
 When no security functionality is applied, the redundant operation adds only a relatively small increment to the complexity of operation.
 When security functionality is active, and especially if a failure occurs at a critical time, considerably more complexity in the security system is required to assure a smooth and reliable transition between Signing Entities.

 Two specific, potential conditions must be considered with respect to switching between redundant Signing Entities.
-First, since monitors typically will examine the outer, Tunnel Packet Stream and switch on a packet boundary in that Stream, and since Signing Entities can be set to rotate or randomize their use of the different Authentication Keys that are available on the network, it becomes necessary to synchronize the selection of the particular Key in use for each Tunneled Packet and to assure that the same one is used by all Signing Entities in the redundant set.
+First, since monitors typically will examine the outer Tunnel Packet Stream and switch on a packet boundary in that Stream, and since Signing Entities can be set to rotate or randomize their use of the different Authentication Keys that are available on the network, it becomes necessary to synchronize the selection of the particular Key in use for each Tunneled Packet and to assure that the same one is used by all Signing Entities in the redundant set.
 A further implication is that all Signing Entities must have available the same set of Keys at all times, requiring additional synchronization in the Key update process.
 Another complication can occur when the Signing Entity that is online is in the process of updating Keys on the Authenticating Entity(ies) when it fails.
 In that case, the redundant Signing Entity that goes online next must continue the process of downloading the same Key to the Authenticating Entity(ies) until the new Key is fully installed.
 At the current time, the requirement for such synchronization between Signing Entities points to the need to obtain them from a common source for any particular redundant installation.

 Data Processing and Storage